 But most people, when casually referring to "evergreens," really mean shrubs and trees that bear persistent leaves, which retain their color throughout the year.
 These are, indeed, some of the most valued plants in the landscape.
 Why?
-Because the fact that they hold onto their leaves year round allows you to do things with them in your landscaping that you cannot do with deciduous shrubs and trees.
+Because the fact that they hold onto their leaves year-round allows you to do things with them in your landscaping that you cannot do with deciduous shrubs and trees.
+For example:

 Some plants give you a clue as to their evergreen status right in their botanical names.
 Look for the term, sempervirens, which is composed of two Latin words: semper, meaning "always," plus "virens," which means "green."
 Examples are: